jwtowner/lug/README.md

 - Traditional PEG syntax has been extended to support attribute grammars
 - Cut operator to commit to currently matched parse prefix and prune all backtrack entries
 - Deferred evaluation of semantic actions, ensuring actions do not execute on failed branches or invalid input
-- Generated parsers are compiled down to special-purpose bytecode and executed in a virtual parsing machine
+- Generated parsers are compiled to special-purpose bytecode and executed in a virtual parsing machine
 - UTF-8 text parsing with near-complete Level 1 support of the UTS #18 Unicode Regular Expressions technical standard
+- Case insensitive matching mode
 - Header only library using C++17 language and library features
 - Uses expression template functors to implement the rules of the domain specific language
 - Relatively small with the intent of core to remain under 1000 lines of very terse code